-Fireaxe - Victory Or Death 2003 Indy Release
+Fireaxe - Victory Or Death 2003 Indy Release reviewed by: EC

 The idea for Fireaxe came from an individual named Brian Voth.
 Voth had the idea of creating an album that would span the entire history of warfare on Earth, three thousand years of war and pain if you will.
 With "Victory Or Death", Voth has trimmed the three discs down to nine cuts, from which I assume he feels are the best representation of material found on "Food For The Gods".
 I find it very interesting that Brian Voth plays all the instruments on this release.
 Voth proves that he is quite the mastermind, learning each instrument from scratch, recording, singing, and writing the songs that depict the ultimate in human emotion, warfare, in all its painstaking glory and burden.
 Voth does a wonderful job here delivering his message for mankind, with heavy metal the backdrop for his human life paintings.
 For the experienced metal listener, this album is on the same side of the tracks as Manowar and Virgin Steele, with a slight smudge of progressive metal ala Lethal, Psycho Drama, and the ever present Fates Warning.
 For the inexperienced metal listener, well, this could be a great introduction to modern age power metal.

 Fireaxe doesn't quite have the same charm as supergroups like Manowar and Savatage, but at the same time it gives me great pleasure to think of a heavy metal fan creating his own metal album from scratch.
 Voth really plays every instrument, sort of making himself musically from the same mold as legendary metal men like Jeff Waters and Peter Tagtgren.
 Voth does not play drums, instead bringing in a machine to complete the recording, but taking the time to program the drums for plenty of fills and changes.